- What Is ExpressVPN Lightway?

 Now that you know a bit about Lightway, let’s talk about how it’s different from other VPN protocols.

-Like WireGuard, Lightway is built on an efficient code base.
-Less code usually means a faster connection, but it has other benefits, too.
-These include faster reconnection times and less processor load.
-Lightweight code also helps in the security department too.
+As we mentioned earlier, Lightway has an efficient codebase.
+Less code usually means a faster connection, but it has other benefits, like faster reconnection times.
+Beyond that, lightweight code helps in the security department too.
 For example, if there’s a bug or security issue, security researchers can audit and fix it quickly.

 In practice, the streamlined code means that Lightway handles drops well.
 As we’ll get to in a moment, Lightway secures your device almost instantaneously.
 So if you’re using ExpressVPN on your mobile device and are experiencing dropouts, Lightway can keep up with the fluctuating network.